CE-RISE-software/solution/docs/capabilities.md

 # Capabilities

-Purpose: explain what the solution enables in practice.

 ## Create and manage digital passport information

-Create, maintain, and organize digital passport information across use cases.
+Create, maintain, and organize digital passport information across use cases, storage providers, and solution environments.
+Support gradual integration with existing enterprise and siloed data spaces, including systems such as ERPs.

 ## Validate and structure information consistently
 Keep information aligned, interoperable, and consistently structured.
+Support straightforward import of industry standards, controlled vocabularies, and ontologies to improve semantic consistency and enable automatic and AI-based discovery and understanding.

 ## Expose and consume services

-Provide and use services that operate on digital passport information.
+Provide and use services that operate on digital passport information through fully documented APIs, with supported CLI and SDK access.
+Run containerized micro webservices that are easy to deploy, scale, and orchestrate.

 ## Integrate with external systems

-Connect with external applications, interfaces, and data flows.
+Connect with external applications, interfaces, and data flows through interoperable service interfaces.
+Support semantic alignment with standards and ontologies, together with validation services that help maintain consistency across connected systems.

 ## Adapt and extend components
 Replace, adapt, and extend components without redesigning the whole solution.
+The open and open-source approach supports integration with state-of-the-art authentication systems and leaves ample space for new pluggable services delivering additional value.

 ## Reuse open resources

-Build on open software and reusable resources made available by the solution.
+Build on open software and reusable resources made available by the solution, and support further community and user-driven extension over time.
+Resources are released through open licensing approaches, including CC BY-NC for content and knowledge assets and EUPL for software components.

 ---